vashukashyap/myMQTTDrawer/README.md

 - IR sensor

 ## Pin configuration
-- GPIO 2 ,  is used as INPut for taking IR sensor in OUPUT.
+- GPIO 2 ,  is used as INPUT for taking IR sensor in OUPUT.

 #### All the MQTT parameter are present inside the ```common.h``` file in the include dir.